 These roles and their involvement in and requirement for education and training are described below.
 This additional guidance has been prepared 1) to assist those performing these roles to better understand the roles and their responsibilities and 2) to demonstrate the recommended training for those persons fulfilling these roles.

 In some cases, more than one person may be tasked with each role.
 Where this occurs, it is important that they all work to the same principles and standards.
 Oversight of this should be maintained at establishment level, rather than at the level of an individual research group or department.
 It is essential that individual responsibilities are defined, allocated and clear to all.
-All should be involved with applying the “Three Rs” and fostering a culture of care.
+All roles require knowledge and application of the “Three Rs” and contribution to a culture of care.
 Several of the roles will require an understanding of management of confidential data, including legal obligations.

 Avoidance of conflict of interest